JordanMarr/SqlHydra/README.md

 let! errorLogID =
     insertTask (Create openContext) {
-        for e in errorLogTable do
+        for e in dbo.ErrorLog do
         entity
             {
                 dbo.ErrorLog.ErrorLogID = 0 // Adding `getId` below will ignore this value.